idigbio-api-hackathon/climate_data_fetcher/README.md

 ##How to run:
 * python climateFetcher.py [filename]
-* ex: python climateFetcher.py exsample.csv
+* ex: python climateFetcher.py example.csv

 ##Detailed description of each script: